gzussa/dir-analyzer/README.md

 #### Test and Export
 Tests are available in the following path `src/test/java`.
 Tests are using the JUnit framework.
 Execute `AllTests.java` with JUnit to run all available tests.
 Finally you can export your project as a executable jar so you can use it.
+You can either use Eclipse export feature or use Maven.
+See the [Build](#build) section for more details.

 #### Execute and Get Help